 Want to apply to a different province/territory?

-If you are a licensed Ontario mortgage broker and wish to apply for a licence in another Canadian jurisdiction, you may need to provide a Reciprocity Letter.
+If you are a licensed Ontario mortgage broker and wish to apply for a licence in another Canadian jurisdiction, you may need to provide your licensing history.
 This is an official record of your licensing and enforcement history in Ontario.
 Please review how to request official documents for more details.